Sugar Hill Greenway

 The Sugar Hill Greenway is a 16.5 mi multi-use trail under construction in and around the city of Sugar Hill, Georgia, in the United States.
 Once complete, the trail will be 12 ft wide and will connect Sugar Hill to the Western Gwinnett Bikeway.

 The first phase of this project will be connecting the city’s downtown with the two parks on Level Creek and Peachtree Industrial Boulevard along with some new stops on Level Creek Road and Whitehead Road is in the final stages of design.

 On February 27, 2018, the greenway was designated as one of the signature trails of Gwinnett County.

 Objectives

 The greenway project of this size and scale will be transformative for Sugar Hill.
 Specifically, the city and its residents can expect to experience economic, health, environmental, transportation, and community benefits from the greenway’s development.

-History

-According to the City of Sugar Hill, there has been a project timeline with details of the construction process.